 Gould Reading Room

 Also known simply as the Reading Room or the Harry Potter Room due to its high ceiling and chandeliers, the Gould Reading Room is the hub of the library and a popular study area for students.
-Wireless internet service and electrical outlets for devises are available throughout this area.
 The Circulation and Reference Desks are located in the Reading Room.

-There are study carrels on the Basement, New Ground, 1st, 2nd, and 4th floors of the library.
+There are study carrels on the Basement, 1st, 2nd, and 4th floors of the library.
 The carrels in the Basement, 1st floor and 2nd floor are daily use carrels for all law students.
 Students are encouraged to use the carrels throughout the day.
 To ensure daily-use carrels remain available each day, belongings left overnight will be placed in the library lost & found.

 The carrels on the 4th floor are for JSD candidates only.
 Once a carrel has been assigned by the library, it can not be reassigned by the user.
 The library has the sole discretion to reassign carrels due to changing needs and circumstances.
 JSD candidates who are interested in using one of these carrels for their doctoral studies should email firstname.lastname@example.org.

 4TH Floor Study Rooms

 The fourth floor of the library houses two small study rooms, 471 & 473.
 These rooms are suitable for small groups or partner study.
 Use of a 4th floor study room is by reservation only.
-Law students can reserve one of these rooms a week in advance.
+Law students can reserve a study room up to a week in advance.

 Basement Interview Rooms

 There are two interview rooms available in the basement of the library.
-These are two small rooms with doors that lock.
-Each room has a carrel inside with access to high speed internet and electrical outlets.
-If you wish to use one of these rooms, please reserve it.
+Each interview room features doors with locks, and a carrel with electrical outlets.
+Use of an interview room is by reservation only.
 Law students can reserve one of these rooms a week in advance.